-III.
-Procedures for Use of Computers
+- III.
+Procedures for Use of Computers - 1.
+Students must comply with all requirements regarding the use of computers for exams.

-- 1. Except as allowed by this section, no computers are permitted. - 2.
-Computers are permitted only if: - a.
-The professor has specifically designated that course as one in which exams may be taken on a computer, and - b.
-The student complies with all rules and deadlines spelled out in the official "Policies for Use of Computers During Exams" packet, which is available from the Front Office.
-Some of these deadlines occur very early in the semester, so a student wishing to take an exam on computer is strongly advised to obtain and read the packet during the first week of class.
 If a student misses a deadline, or otherwise does not comply with the rules, the student will not be allowed to take an exam on computer.
 NO EXCEPTIONS will be made to these policies.
-Exceptions to the established deadlines will be made only in cases of disability, and only when the disability or the procedures for accommodating the disability make compliance with the deadlines impossible. - 3.
-All students must provide their computers.
+Exceptions to the established deadlines will be made only in cases of disability, and only when the disability or the procedures for accommodating the disability make compliance with the deadlines impossible.

+2. All students must provide their computers.
 Students are also responsible for providing any necessary accessories, including, but not limited to, a/c adaptor, batteries, and extension cords.